-To obtain a release, the vehicle owner must:
+To obtain a release, the vehicle owner, or authorized agent, must:

 - Present legal picture identification that proves them to be the legal, registered owner.